pranav-05/IP-address-Decimal-to-binary-conversion-/README.md

 # IP-address-Decimal-to-binary-conversion-
-convert decimal IP to binary IP
+This simple C code helps to convert the user inputted decimal IP address into the binary IP address.
+Usually binary IP requires in networking so that by use of this code it's become simple.